 Types of Damages Available Under the Camp Lejeune Justice Act

-Economic damages are usually the most apparent and consist of financial losses caused by personal injuries like such as cancer or disorders that develop due to water contamination.
+Economic damages are usually the most apparent and consist of financial losses caused by personal injuries, such as cancer or disorders that develop due to water contamination.
 These damages are measurable in dollar terms thanks to bills, invoices, wage calculations, etc., and are often the first losses that come to mind.

 Compensation can involve not only past and immediate expenses incurred because of water contamination injuries but future costs too.